Murphyyork/Lambda-Project/README.md

 x = Variable("x") # x
 y = Variable("y") # y
 ```
+The Variable class only takes a string as input; otherwise it will raise a ValueError.

 Create function abstractions by giving two arguments (first a variable, then any other expression):
 ```python